 - Planning: Creating a sequential treatment plan for the patient.
 The treatment plan will vary based on the patient’s immediate needs.

 - Evaluation: Determining the effectiveness of the work that was performed.

 To learn how our team at Goose Creek Family Dentistry can help you improve your dental hygiene in Goose Creek, South Carolina, call 843-764-3081 today.
-We will gladly answer any questions you have and help you arrange an appointment with our dentists, Drs.
-Gilreath, Antonio, and Ponton.
+We will gladly answer any questions you have and help you arrange an appointment with our dentists, Dr. Gilreath and associates.